 West Java landslide

-The emergency response for the West Java landslide, which occurred on January 24, 2026, in the Cisarua area of West Bandung Regency, concluded on February 6, 2026, with all 80 victims accounted for as of February 10, 2026.
-As of February 10, 2026: Search and rescue operations have been resolved, and the emergency period officially ended.
-The landslide, triggered by heavy rain, affected 158 people, displaced 564 individuals, and damaged numerous homes, with a total of 80 bodies recovered.
+The emergency response for the West Java landslide, which occurred on January 24, 2026, in the Cisarua area of West Bandung Regency, concluded on February 6, 2026.
+As of February 10, 2026, all 80 victims have been accounted for, marking the resolution of search and rescue operations.
+The landslide affected 158 people, displaced 564 individuals, and damaged numerous homes.
+A 14-day state of emergency was declared following the disaster, which was triggered by heavy rain and hampered rescue efforts due to unstable ground.

 Timeline